FarronF/limerick-council-meetings/meetings/2021/02/08-Virtual Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 14th December 2020.md

 She stated that a workshop would be organised for elected members to discuss rural housing,

+development of towns and villages and the promotion of use of serviced sites.
+---
-development of towns and villages and the promotion of use of serviced sites.--- It was confirmed that a list of protected structures in each of the Municipal Areas had been circulated
+It was confirmed that a list of protected structures in each of the Municipal Areas had been circulated

 to Elected Members and that an updated list would be circulated to the Sectoral Interests and PPN